samsquire/ideas2/README.md

 # 87. Personalised Advice Stream

-With data from the Human Query Engine and user generated opinions, we can produce highly personalised advice for people in the form of notifications.
-Eating too much chocolate?
-You get a notification (in an advice feed) about it.
-Going to bed late?
-Get told to go to bed earlier.
-Using an out of date programming technique?
+With data from the Human Query Engine and user generated opinions, we can produce highly personalised advice for people in the form of notifications in an advice feed.
+The advice should be highly personalised based on previous answers.

 # 88. Spaced repetition feed